Navigating a Whackadoodle World: A Prologue

 “I suppose so.”

 “Why do people always ask multiple questions at once, and then expect easy answers?”
+I commented drily.

 “Fine,” she clicked the pen in her hand.
 “Why did you initially ask your readers to take one rule at a time, leaving the rest to ordinarily chance?”

-“Pretty much,” I admitted.
-“Plus, it didn’t hurt that I’d noticed how well the rules worked in real life.
-How often my student’s attitudes were transformed.”
-I thought back, “And it wasn’t just my students who transformed.
+“Because I knew that learning fourteen rules at once would be too overwhelming, and because it takes time and repetition to understand any of them fully.”
+I blurted out before explaining more calmly.
+“I started cycling through the rules with my students, back when I was teaching college.
+I noticed how well they worked in real life.
+How often my student’s attitudes were transformed by them.”
+I thought back, “And it wasn’t just my students who were transformed.
 Those rules transformed me.
 I became stronger, more confident, more organized, more focused, more understanding, more everything.
 Those rules changed my life.”

-“Rule Seven, right,” she lit up suddenly.
+“That’s from Rule Seven, right,” she lit up suddenly.
 “The Power of Process and Growth.”

 “Yeah,” I admitted with a small smile.
 “Rule Seven.”